ocgungor/EncryptedNSUserDefaults/README.md

 EncryptedNSUserDefaults
 =======================

 EncryptedNSUserDefaults provides more security to your default NSUserDefaults.
 Please **do not** use EncryptedNSUserDefaults to save vital information like user passwords.
-You should use KeyChainAccess instead.
+You should use Keychain Access instead.

 At the moment the following types are supported:

-NSString
+NSString,
-NSData
+NSData,
-NSInteger
+NSInteger,
-NSArray
+NSArray,
-NSMutableArray
+NSMutableArray,
-NSDictionary
+NSDictionary,
-NSMutableDictionary
+NSMutableDictionary,
-BOOL
+BOOL,
-double
+double,
-float
+float,
 int